AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

--   I/O optimized.
+-   Is an instance family in which all instances are I/O optimized.
 -   Supports ESSDs, standard SSDs, and ultra disks.

-    **Note:** The maximum performance of disks varies based on instance families.
-A single g5 instance can deliver up to 200,000 IOPS.
-For higher storage I/O performance, we recommend that you use g5se.
-For more information, see [g5se, memory optimized instance family with enhanced performance](/intl.en-US/Instance/Instance families.md).
+    **Note:** The maximum performance of disks varies with instance families.
+A single instance of this instance family can deliver up to 200,000 IOPS.
+For higher storage I/O performance, we recommend that you use g6se.

 -   Offers a CPU-to-memory ratio of 1:4.
 -   Provides an ultra-high packet forwarding rate.

-    **Note:** The maximum network performance varies based on instance families.
+    **Note:** The maximum network performance varies with instance families.
 For higher concurrent connection capabilities, we recommend that you use g5ne.
-For more information, see [g5ne, network enhanced instance family](/intl.en-US/Instance/Instance families.md).

--   Equipped with 2.5 GHz Intel ® Xeon ® Platinum 8163 \(Skylake\) or 8269CY \(Cascade Lake\) processors for consistent computing performance.
+-   Uses 2.5 GHz Intel® Xeon® Platinum 8163 \(Skylake\) or 8269CY \(Cascade Lake\) processors for consistent computing performance.
 -   Provides high network performance based on large computing capacity.
--   Suitable for the following scenarios:
+-   Applies to the following scenarios:
-    -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and telecom data forwarding
+    -   Scenarios such as on-screen video comments and telecom data forwarding where large volumes of packets are received and transmitted
     -   Enterprise-level applications of various types and sizes
     -   Small and medium-sized database systems, caches, and search clusters
     -   Data analysis and computing
-    -   Compute clusters and memory intensive data processing
+    -   Compute clusters and memory-intensive data processing

 Instance types